-Our library currently has more than 82,000 books and approximately 600 periodical titles, seats more than 200 students - and is continuing to grow.
-In 1990, a new library/media building will open, with 600 study stations, complete media production and distribution facilities, and room for 140,000 volumes.
-The new library will include media viewing equipment, microcomputers, and lecture facilities, including one 300-seat hall.
-In addition, the card catalog will be replaced by a computerized system which allows access to the collection anywhere on campus.
+Our library currently has more than 100,000 books and approximately 600 periodicals and seats over 600 people.
+The new library, which opened in the summer of 1991, houses complete media production and distribution facilities and room for 140,000 volumes.
+The new library includes media viewing equipment, microcomputers, and lecture facilities, including one 300-seat hall.
+In addition, the card catalog has been replaced by a computerized system which allows access to the collection via computer terminals.